Treatment Team and Services

 Community Reintegration Program

-One of the most important goas of the Center for Rehabilitative Medicine - Herring Campus is to assist patients in reintegrating into the community.
+One of the most important goas of the Center for Rehabilitative Medicine is to assist patients in reintegrating into the community.
 Once a week, patients who are deemed ready for this activity leave the hospital – accompanied by therapy staff – and travel by van to a preselected location.
 Locations could include a museum, book store, grocery store or other location which would give the patients the opportunity to experience a "real world" setting and to apply what they have learned in therapy.

 Participants have therapy goals to achieve during this outing but they are typically informal as the outing also serves as a break from hospital routine.